 In some cases, this may be possible.
 For example:

 - A placement is being considered for an NHS funded stay in hospital (for a period exceeding 4 weeks) or a care home (for a period exceeding 8 weeks)

 - There is a disagreement between the Local Authority and the Appropriate Individual, and it is agreed that the person would benefit from having an advocate

 seAp delivers Independent Advocacy under the Care Act in several areas across the south of England.
 Choose your Local Authority above to check if we provide ICAA in your area.
 If a person is eligible to receive our support, the Local Authority’s social care teams (and designated organisations) can make a referral to our service.

 |H||Click here for an Easy-Read guide to Independent Care and Support Advocacy|

-Please note that our ICAA services in Cornwall, Isles of Scilly, London Borough of Sutton and West Sussex use different referral procedures.
+Please note that our ICAA services in Cornwall and Isles of Scilly use a different referral procedure.
 Please go to the relevant local authority seAp web page for more information.

 This service is provided by seAp in the following local authority areas: